axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 };
 ```

-This example would generate one message every second, based on a literal string that is parsed as a syslog message.
+This example generates one message every second, based on a literal string that is parsed as a syslog message.

-Our source in this case is running in a dedicated thread, so it is free to block.
+The source is running in a dedicated thread, so it is free to block.

-Note the `time.sleep(1)` call as the very first line in our `fetch()` method.
-As you can see we were sleeping 1 second between invocations of our method, thereby limiting the rate the source is producing messages.
-If that sleep wasn't there, we would be producing somewhere between 100-110k messages per second, depending on the speed of your CPU, the performance of the Python interpreter and the `syslog-ng` core.
+To limit the rate of generating messages, the `time.sleep(1)` call in the first line of the `fetch()` method sleeps for 1 second between the invocations of the method.
+If that sleep wasn't there, the source would produce about 100-110k messages per second, depending on the speed of your CPU, the performance of the Python interpreter and the `syslog-ng` core.

-Usually, when our fetcher would be connecting to an external API, the sleep would not be needed and the response times of the API would be the limiting factor.
+If the fetcher connects to an external API, the sleep is usually not needed, as the response time of the API is a limiting factor.

 ### Adding persistent state

-Usually, if we are fetching messages from an API, we will need to keep track where we are in fetching messages.
-If we were to store the position in a variable, that value would be lost when `syslog-ng` is reloaded or restarted (depending on where we store that variable, in our `python {}` block or in a module).
+If you are fetching messages from an API, you need to keep track of which messages were already fetched.
+Storing the position in a variable is not a good solution, because the value of the variable is lost when `syslog-ng` is reloaded or restarted (depending on where you store that variable, in the `python {}` block or in a module).

-A better option is to use the `Persist()` class that ties into syslog-ng's own persistent state handling functionality.
-This allows you to store variables persisted in a file that gets stored in `${localstatedir}/syslog-ng.persist` along with the rest of syslog-ng's states.
+Use the `Persist()` class that uses the persistent state handling functionality of {{% param "product.name" %}}.
+This allows you to persist variables in a file that gets stored in the `${localstatedir}/syslog-ng.persist` file along with the rest of the `syslog-ng` states.

 ```python
 class MyFetcher(LogFetcher):